rfeinman/detecting-adversarial-samples/README.md

 # Detecting Adversarial Samples from Artifacts
-This repository contains the code for ICML 2017 submission [Detecting Adversarial Samples from Artifacts](https://arxiv.org/abs/1703.00410) Feinman et al. 2017.
+This repository contains the code for the paper [Detecting Adversarial Samples from Artifacts](https://arxiv.org/abs/1703.00410) (Feinman et al. 2017).

 ## Requirements & Setup
 This code repository requires Keras > 2.0 and TensorFlow.
 Keras must be